 One very special thing about Peru is its cevicherias, picanterias, heladerias, pastelerias, and chocolaterias!
 The goodies are never-ending!
 For those wondering about these popular Peruvian establishments, heladerias, pastelerias, and chocolaterias are easy to figure out, but during this trip I’ve learned that cevicherias and picanterias are a little more complicated.
-Below is some info learned during this visit to South America.
+Below just a few of the many things I learned during this visit to South America.

 In the cake and ice cream category, queso helado is another delicious favorite sold in parks, cafes, and on the street by Inca women dressed in colorful traditional clothing.

 Capriccio, a bakery near Arequipa’s Plaza De Las Armas, brings a smile to everyone’s face.
 You enjoy coffee and dessert while watching pastry boxes being carried in and out of the front door.
 THE best is their famous, torta de zanahoria – carrot cake!

 Cevicherias or Cebicherias serve ceviche – raw fish marinated in lemon and lime juice.
 Ceviche is Peru’s national dish and a symbol of the country.
 Preparation varies in different regions of Peru but the acid in the citrus juice coagulates the proteins in the fish and cooks it so it’s served cold or at room temperature.

 In Arequipa Picanterias and Chicherias began as local places where people went to quench their thirst by drinking chicha, a drink made from corn and fermented in ceramic barrels.
 Chicha comes from the time of the Incas.
 The drink was adopted by the Spaniards and has survived to the present day.
 Fermented chicha has a bitter taste but is very refreshing.
-As a way for the chicherias to sell more chicha, they began offering plain food dishes, with a touch of picante sauce.
+So chicherias could sell more chicha, they began offering plain food dishes, with just a touch of picante sauce.